chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 ```

 <div class="aside">
-💡 <a href="">@storybook/testing-react</a> is a good solution to reuse your Storybook stories in your React tests.
+💡 <a href="">@storybook/testing-react</a> is a great addon that allows you to reuse your Storybook stories in your unit tests.
 By reusing your stories in your tests, you have a catalog of component scenarios ready to be tested.
-All args, decorators, and other information from your story will be composed by this library.
-All you have to do in your tests is to select which story to render.
+Also, all args, decorators, and other information from your story will be composed by this library.
+As you just saw, all you have to do in your tests is select which story to render.
 </div>

 ![TaskList test runner](/intro-to-storybook/tasklist-testrunner.png)